josharsh/100LinesOfCode/Translator/README.md

 <p>This project uses <a href = "https://metadapi.stoplight.io/docs/api/YXBpOjM1OTAzMTM5-language">metadAPI's</a> english language to language code and <a href = "https://developers.deepl.com/docs">DeepL Translator API</a>.</p>

+<p>NOTE: A `requirements.txt` file has been provided to install all required modules in order to correctly run the project with no errors.</p>

 <p><b>NOTE:</b> To run this project you need to insert the API keys in a virtual environment (recommented) or hardcoded directly in the program (less secure, not recommended).</p>
 <hr>
 <p>Developer credits:</p>